 So it is understandable that because of this exposure to the Sun most savvy RV owners will place tire covers over their tires whenever possible.

 Tire covers should be used when storing their RV, and most will even use tire covers when they are staying in a campground for several days or more.

 Problems Installing and Removing RV Tire Covers

 But, I have problems with these tire covers.

-Then, once you do get the cover in place, there is an attached bungee strap that you must deal with.
+Also, once you do get the cover in place, there is an attached bungee strap that you must deal with..

-The purpose of the bungee is to keep the tire cover from flying off of the tire and disappearing into the campground.
+The purpose of the bungee is to keep the cover from flying off of the tire and disappearing somewhere in the winds.

 Popular RV Tire Cover

 Probably the most popular brand of Tire covers for RV's, I purchased my new set of white covers almost two years ago.
 They fit perfectly and they are easily cleaned.